 repowise vs CodeScene: Full Codebase Intelligence Without the Enterprise Price Tag

 For many teams, CodeScene’s enterprise pricing and closed-source nature have become barriers.
-This has led to a growing demand for a CodeScene alternative that combines classic Git forensics with modern AI capabilities.
-Enter repowise: an open-source, self-hostable codebase intelligence platform designed for the era of AI-augmented development.
+The demand for a CodeScene alternative that combines Git forensics with AI documentation and agent tooling has grown accordingly.

-CodeScene, based on the research of Adam Tornhill (author of Your Code as a Crime Scene), revolutionized how we think about technical debt.
-Before CodeScene, we looked at static analysis—linting errors and cyclomatic complexity.
-CodeScene taught us that complexity only matters if you actually have to touch that code frequently.
+CodeScene, built on the research of Adam Tornhill (author of Your Code as a Crime Scene), changed how we think about technical debt.
+Before CodeScene, teams looked at static analysis: linting errors and cyclomatic complexity.
+CodeScene showed that complexity only matters if you actually have to touch that code frequently.

 A complex file that hasn't been changed in three years is a "stable" asset.
 A complex file that changes five times a week is a "hotspot."
-This distinction is vital for prioritizing refactoring efforts.
+This distinction matters when prioritizing refactoring.

 But as a legacy enterprise tool, CodeScene comes with significant baggage: